 - structural similarity, using the substance identity information in registration dossiers and C&L notifications; and

+The starting point for the group is structural similarity, however, in some cases additional considerations (in parallel with the structural similarity) may be needed such as grouping around a similar technical function or use (e.g. flame retardants) or around a specific constituent of concern.
 Structurally similar substances are identified from all the registered substances (the chemical universe).
 Certain substances are pre-selected to act as ‘seeds’.
 ECHA’s IT tools are then used to identify other substances that are structurally similar to the seeds.

 This provides a starting point for grouping substances that may eventually require regulatory action.